charpov/TinyScalaUtils/site/_docs/examples.md

 val rand: Random = FastRandom // fast, thread-safe, but cannot be seeded
 ```

-The implementation relies on `ThreadLocalRandom` and `SplittableRandom`, available in Java 11, not on the fancier generators that were added to Java 17.
+The implementation relies on `ThreadLocalRandom` and `SplittableRandom`.

 ### `nextInt`